 - Lenders who originate and fund Bank Statement Mortgage Loan Programs are looking for strong credit profile borrowers

-- Will carefully look at borrower’s bank statements for overdrafts and non-sufficient funds on their bank statements and history of their bank statements
+- Will carefully look at borrower’s bank statements for overdrafts and non-sufficient funds on their bank statements and the history of their bank statements

 - Overdraft Protection is not viewed favorably by mortgage underwriters